ryjen/teach-tok/README.md

 **design**:

-- reuses caching features of network queries for scroll performance
+- reuses caching features of network queries
-- maintains an internal sequential index for caching
+- maintains an internal cache of prefetched items

 **process**: